 - 'Sunlight is the best disinfectant'- Transparency is the key to success.

 - Open source models for Enterprise Success.
 Share.
 Contribute.
 Internally improve, You need to be WAY more elastic than you think.

 Mark Wolfe, Digital and Cloud Consultant, Versent

-BOOM.
-Achieving Innovation At Supersonic Speed – Melbourne IT
+Achieving Innovation at Supersonic Speed with VR, natural language recognition & big data – Melbourne IT

 Disruption is running at such a pace that businesses who don’t innovate will die.
 Achieving this innovation requires many tests and also many failures.
 To ideate and iterate at speed requires the right environment and tools.
 See real life examples of how Melbourne IT, Infoready & Outware Mobile are enabling innovation of the customer experience with AWS including:

-using artificial intelligence and natural language recognition to improve customer ordering experience adding a new dimension to data visualisation though virtual reality streaming billions of records of customer behavioural data at supersonic speed.
+using artificial intelligence and natural language recognition to improve customer ordering experience adding a new dimension to data visualisation through virtual reality streaming billions of records of customer behavioural data at supersonic speed.

 Learn how you can harness the capability of AWS to realise innovation at a rate that exceeds the speed of your competitors.